ihsotas0/Interfaced/worldbuilding/pickerism.md

 which goes on forever to ensure no being is not "Picked" for their own sentience.
 This means that all beings live forever as Pickers.
 Infinite Hell.
-But it can never be proven since the Picker, in there space outside the universe, has no access to an Oracle to determine there is another Picker above them.
+But it can never be proven since the Picker, in there space outside the Universe, has no access to an Oracle to determine there is another Picker above them.

 ### Sentience Obliteration